 The Fairfax County School Board is committed to ensuring that every school in Fairfax County Public Schools (FCPS) promotes a responsive, caring, and inclusive culture where all feel valued, supported, and hopeful, and where every child is reached, challenged, and prepared for success in school and in life.
-Collaboration with the parent/guardian is essential to reaching this vision.
+Collaboration with the parents/guardians is essential to reaching this vision.

-Disciplinary practices in FCPS focus on prevention of behavioral incidences.
-A leveled system of response is used to address occurrences, through age appropriate instruction and restorative practices.
+Disciplinary practices in FCPS focus on promoting positive, prosocial behavior.
+A leveled system of response is used to address behavioral challenges, through age-appropriate instruction and restorative practices.
 FCPS considers the unique needs of each child and works collaboratively with families to support these needs.
-No student in FCPS shall, on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national origin, marital status, or disability, be excluded from participation in, denied the benefits of FCPS services, programs, and activities, or be subjected to discrimination under any education program or activity.
-Students should expect an environment offering them space to learn that is safe both physically and emotionally.
-FCPS supports student identities and voices, promoting the use of positive expression and denounces the use of slurs, hate speech, and all forms of discrimination (e.g., ableism, racism, sexism, faith-based discrimination).
+No student in FCPS shall, on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national origin, marital status, or disability, be excluded from participation in, or denied the benefits of, FCPS services, programs, and activities, or be subjected to discrimination under any education program or activity.
+Students should expect an environment offering them a physically and emotionally safe space to learn.
+FCPS seeks to affirm student identities and uplift student voices by, promoting of positive expression and denouncing the use of slurs, hate speech, and all forms of discrimination (e.g., ableism, racism, sexism, faith-based discrimination).